-policy advice and thought leadership on the strategic uses (and misuses) of information and communication technologies (ICTs) in education around the world
+policy advice, implementation and planning guidance and thought leadership on the strategic uses (and misuses) of information and communication technologies (ICTs) in education around the world

 At a practical working level, Mike provides policy advice, research and technical assistance to governments seeking to utilize new information and communication technologies (ICTs) in their education systems.
 Over the past 15 years, Mike has been advisor on, evaluator of, and/or participant in, educational technology initiatives in over 40 middle and low income countries.